-Your viewers will pay more attention to the way that you present information than to the value of what you’re saying.
+Your viewers will pay more attention to how you present information than to the value of what you’re saying.
 This is called the "framing effect."
 It triggers a part of your brain called the amygdala that deals with emotions and decisions — helping you decide whether or not to stick your hand into that piranha tank or even if you should wear high heels on cobblestones.

 Create a narrative that shows your viewers that you know what they feel and anticipate what they want to feel.
 If viewers are emotionally connected to your content, they’re more likely to decide that the message is important.

-“At the end of the day, people want to connect with other people, and we often do this by sharing feelings in common.”
+At the end of the day, people want to connect with other people, and we often do this by sharing feelings in common.

-Even in a world that constantly pulls our attention in many directions, you can carve out a space in your viewer’s mind.
+Even in a world that constantly pulls our attention in many directions, you can carve out space in your viewer’s mind.
 Armed with your camera and a few principles of human psychology, you’ll give your video the edge that will set it apart from the distractions.